AngleProtocol/angle-docs/README.md

 It can be used to issue stablecoins, called agTokens, designed to mirror the value of an asset they are pegged to.

 The protocol consists of several different modules, or sets of smart contracts, from which stablecoins can be issued or minted.
-While Angle launched its first stablecoin agEUR with a single minting module (the [Core module](./deprecated/core-module/overview.md) - that was wound down in May 2023), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral and a price stability module called [Transmuter](transmuter/README.md) have then been introduced.
+While Angle launched its first stablecoin agEUR with a single minting module (the [Core module](./deprecated/core-module/overview.md) - wound down in May 2023), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral and a price stability module called [Transmuter](transmuter/README.md) have then been introduced.

 The protocol is also engaged into [Direct Deposit Modules](other/amo.md), also called Algorithmic Market Operations (AMOs), allowing it to boostrap liquidity for agTokens in other protocols.